Environmental Consulting and Waste Audit expert Laura McAlpine offers 5 top tips to reduce waste when shopping and dining-on-the-go!

 A morning coffee is a must-have for many, but single-use paper and Styrofoam coffee cups are wreaking havoc on our recycling systems and the planet in general!
 To cut down on waste, consider a reusable metal or plastic mug – most coffee shops are more than happy to fill them, and many even sell them!
 Also, if purchasing a single-pod coffee machine for your home or office, remember to check if the pods are recyclable!

 Want more information about our environmental consulting and waste auditing services?
-Contact us.
+Contact us today.